Relintai/rcpp_framework/Readme.md

 For example it's possible to load and cache users, and only save them in a different thread when necessary (they get dirty).

-It's still in an experimental state, it should be expected to change a lot.
+I consider it's design mostly stable, it needs cleanups, and some features, but it shouldn't change that much anymore fundamentally.

+Note that most of this readme is outdated.
+It will be updated soon (-ish).
+I ended up using this framework as part of my MSc thesis, and so I already managed to write proper up to date documentation for it, which (at least the framework related things) will be reworked into a new readme / documentation, after it's accepted / graded / dealt with.

+It likely wouldn't matter, but I decided I'd rather play it safe.

+For the time being I recommend looking at my other projects that use this for usage examples.

 If you want to try it clone https://github.com/Relintai/rcpp_cms_project instead, it will set this up for you.
+Note that this needs to be updated aswell, will be done eventually.

 Only works on linux for now.
-Eventually I'll reimplement compile on wiondows.
+Eventually I'll reimplement compile on windows.

 Supports SQlite (built in), MySQL, and PostgreSQL databases.